 Visitation to any Burlington County Special Services School District program is by appointment only.
-Appointments will be made by calling the principal.
-Visits will be limited to one per month for approximately 45 minutes in the classrooms.
+Appointments will be made by calling the campus office.
 The principal reserves the right to refuse a request for visitation if, in his/her opinion, the visit would be disruptive to the educational process.
 The sign in/out (visitor pass) procedure shall be adhered to for all visitations.
-All visitors shall be required to report to the principal's office upon entering the building and display appropriate identification during their visit.
-A "visitor" is anyone other than a pupil enrolled in or a staff member employed in the particular school.
-Visitors may not consult with the teaching staff or pupils during class time without the principal's permission.
+All visitors shall be required to report to the main entrance upon entering the building and display appropriate identification during their visit.
+A "visitor" is anyone other than a pupil enrolled in or a staff member employed by the particular school.
+Visitors shall be escorted throughout their visit to the school.
+Visitors may not consult with the teaching staff or pupils during class time without obtaining the principal's permission.